StephGbzh/LinksAndDefSearch/TOFIX-TODO.md

 :white_large_square: Add a section in README: How to develop => npx line

-:white_check_mark: Add boost to tags
+:white_check_mark: Add possibility to add boost to fields

 <!--
 Markdown emojis: